TheCyberArcher/EndeavourOS-Privacy/README.md

 <br />

-Whenever you want to install outside of steam, go through lutris.Install lutris from AUR to benefit from the installation scripts.
+Whenever you want to install outside of steam, go through lutris.
+Install lutris from AUR to benefit from the installation scripts.

 - [Lutris](https://lutris.net/) : ```yay –S lutris```